dpayne5/agproject/README.md

 ### Running the project

 While the project runs as intended on the emulator and my physical device (moto e XT2052DL) the emulator debugger spits out a handful of warning messages which are detailed below.
-I am not sure how to resolve these, I'd be grateful for any feedback you all have about it.
+I am not sure how to resolve these, and I'd be grateful for any feedback you all have about it.

 To use your own images for profile pictures, drag and drop them into the emulator.
 They should be available in Downloads.